 However, SRAM — which bought PowerTap from Saris in 2019 — has discontinued the G3 hub.
 They are still available from a few dealers but they're getting hard to find, and we'd be concerned about spares and support in the long term.

 Verve Cycling’s InfoCrank comes backed by some big hitters — the company says it’s been commissioned by the Australian Institute of Sport to design versions for track, mountain biking and BMX.
 It’s claimed to be more accurate than other crank meters thanks to sensors in both crank arms, and to only need calibration after a crash.

-The Stages Power meter is lightweight, easy to fit and, according to our tests, it gives results that are comparable with those of systems costing twice as much.
-The meter is housed on a left (non-driveside) crank.
-You buy the crank with the power meter already installed and swap it for your existing left-hand crank.
-Stages offer various different models for Shimano, FSA, Campagnolo and Cannondale cranks.
+The Stages Power meter is lightweight, easy to fit and, according to our tests, it gives results that are comparable with every other power meter out there.
+You can either buy a single-sided meter, housed in the left-hand crank, a complete chainset with sensors in both cranks, or if your bike has very tight clearances, a right-side Shimano Ultegra or Dura-Ace crank.
+If you've already bought a left-side unit you can use the right-side cranks to upgrade to a double-sided meter.
+Stages offer various different models for Shimano, SRAM FSA, Campagnolo and Cannondale cranks.
 There's even a unit for Shimano's 7710 Dura-Ace track cranks, making Stages the only power meter we're aware of that will fit an Octa-Link bottom bracket.

 The range of power meter chainsets and spiders from SRAM and technology company Quarq stretches from basic models with aluminium arms up to the SRAM Red AXS Quarq PowerMeter for £1,070